 There is one exception: Supervised users won’t be able to get a handle.
 This applies to children under 13 whose YouTube experience is managed by their parents.

 According to YouTube’s announcement video, handles appear in the Shorts tab, in search results, and in comments.
-You can also mention and tag other accounts using their handles.
+You can also mention and tag other accounts using their handles, much like on other platforms.

 Can You Choose Your Handle?